← All Posts

 How you can help

 Share this resource.
-If you know someone who could use PantryReady — whether they cook on a tight budget or just want simple meal ideas — send them the link.
+If you know someone who visits a food pantry or cooks on a tight budget, send them the link.
 The site is free and always will be.

 Volunteer at a local food pantry.
 Food banks and pantries are always looking for help.
 A few hours a month makes a real impact.